bitprj/devrel/AStarPathfinding/blog.md

 ```

-Our helper functions from **macros.py** happen to also get the start locations of any cell as the expression was the same, so we can just pop those in!
-I know I said this isn’t a tutorial on pygame but I think some explanation is needed for the list in the drawing function.
+Our helper functions from **macros.py** happen to also get the start locations of any cell, as the expression was the same, so we can just pop those in!
+I know I said this isn’t a tutorial on pygame, but I think some explanation is needed for the list in the drawing function.
 The first two elements dictate the starting location of our square or rectangle.
 These two values create the top leftmost coordinate of the square.
 The third and fourth elements state how far down the width and height axes our squares extend.

 Running **main_loop.py** now gets us our default grid!

 ![img](https://lh5.googleusercontent.com/Aq24f-ckTT5Yxwwdz_J-o2c7vlbzocqYcXB999fQymQBMrDdrwTv-a38BF6Oae-ovYcgwyDXfSKe51YyAXSNCCEvQsPiuQ1rDlbQpCVZryAOCl6dm3XHMzCB9EKTGigpQ8o4ytU)

 We can finally see all of our beautiful squares!
-With our seeker node in the top left and our target at the bottom right.
+Our seeker node is in the top left and our target is at the bottom right.

-**Adding Obstacles**
+## **Adding Obstacles**

-But running A* on this grid will not be interesting, the algorithm will basically make a beeline to the target and terminate.
+Running A* on the grid we have so far will not be interesting, since the algorithm will basically make a beeline to the target and terminate.
 Let’s make it a little bit harder by creating a basic obstacle course for our algorithm to traverse.

 We will accomplish this by adding a maze creation function in our grid class.
 I will create a very simple maze by iterating across every node in the grid and with a 30% change I’ll turn it into an obstacle.
-We will need to `import random` at the top of **grid.py** first though.
-I will place this function inside the grid class as so
+We will need to `import random` at the top of **grid.py** first.
+I will place this function inside the grid class as so:

 ```